Russian rouble steadies near mid-March level vs dollar

 For Russian treasury bonds see 0#RUTSY=MM

-(Reporting by Alexander Marrow Additional reporting by Vladimir Abramov Editing by David Goodman )
+(Reporting by Alexander Marrow Additional reporting by Vladimir Abramov and Andrey Osroukh Editing by David Goodman and Giles Elgood)

 ((alexander.marrow@thomsonreuters.com;))